Hghrv/GDPR-Obfuscator/README.md

 In addition to those legal requirements, there is also a strong emphasis on the processing of more sensitive data (Ex: race, ethnicity, religion, biometric id, health, background checks etc.) as data subjects carry fundamental rights such as the right to transparency and access to information, right to rectification/erasure, objections and also restrictions on automated decision-making.
 Therefore personal data must also be handled in accordance with these principles.

-## A Descriptive Overview of the Project
+## Descriptive Overview of the Project

 ### Objectives